eosforce/eos-light-node/README.md

 Currently EOSIO light nodes are still under development, and the following functions will be completed in the future:

-- Improve block storage implementation, compatible with nodeos' block db
+- Improve block storage implementation to be compatible with nodeos' block db
 - Implement irreversible block determination algorithm consistent with nodos
 - Support other nodes to synchronize blocks and transactions from light nodes
 - Improve API interface to be as compatible as possible with nodeos